zdharma-continuum/Zsh-100-Commits-Club/README.md

 * [vim-mode](https://github.com/softmoth/zsh-vim-mode) : :hourglass: - Friendly `vi`-mode bindings, adding basic Emacs keys, incremental search, mode indicators and more.
 * [wd](https://github.com/mfaerevaag/wd) :1st_place_medal: :hourglass: - Warp directory lets you jump to custom directories in ZSH, without using `cd`.
 Why?
 Because `cd` seems inefficient when the folder is frequently visited or has a long path.
 * [yeoman-zsh-plugin](https://github.com/edouard-lopez/yeoman-zsh-plugin) : - Edouard Lopez's Yeoman plugin for oh-my-zsh, compatible with yeoman version ≥1.0 (includes options and command auto-completion).
-* [you-should-use](https://github.com/MichaelAquilina/zsh-you-should-use) :1st_place_medal: :walking_man: :hourglass_flowing_sand: - ZSH plugin that reminds you to use those aliases you defined.
+* [you-should-use](https://github.com/MichaelAquilina/zsh-you-should-use) :1st_place_medal: :running_man: :hourglass_flowing_sand: - ZSH plugin that reminds you to use those aliases you defined.
 * [z.lua](https://github.com/skywind3000/z.lua) :1st_place_medal: :hourglass_flowing_sand: - A command line tool which helps you navigate faster by learning your habits.
 An alternative to [z.sh](https://github.com/rupa/z) with windows and posix shells support and various improvements.
 * [zaw](https://github.com/zsh-users/zaw) :1st_place_medal: - ZSH anything.el-like widget.
 * [zconvey](https://github.com/zdharma/zconvey) :1st_place_medal: - Adds ability to send commands to other ZSH sessions, you can use this to `cd $PWD` on all active Z shell sessions, for example.